 Cassi Colangelo of Santa Maria won our inagural essay scholarship contest in 2018.
-Presenting Cassi with the check made out to the school she is attending at the University of California Los Angeles is our Noble Grand Joe Avila, Jr. and Warden Joseph Dowdy.
-When asked what her major will be, she said that she plans to study English and Administration and will return to the Central Coast to become a school principal; perhaps in her hometown of Santa Maria.
-We at the Odd Fellows wish Cassi the best of luck in her studies and congratulate her on her win of $1,000 toward her studies.
-We also hope to receive news of her success at school and in her chosen career path and perhaps she will visit us again where she will be just as welcome as she was when she won.
-We appreciate Cassi’s willingness to learn more about Odd Fellows and Rebekahs and to write about us.
+Read her essay here.
+Presenting Cassi with the check made out to University of California Los Angeles is our Noble Grand Joe Avila, Jr. and Warden Joseph Dowdy.
+She plans to study English and Administration and will return to the Central Coast to become a school principal; perhaps in her hometown of Santa Maria.
+We wish her the best of luck and congratulate her on her win of $1,000 toward her tuition.
 Who’s next?

 The first Odd Fellows lodge in California was founded in 1849 exactly one year before statehood as the Golden Age of Fraternalism was about to dawn.

 Historians note that in 1900, 50 years after California became a state, that 20% of all American adults were members of one or more fraternal organizations.
 Some sources claim it was as high as 40%!
 Can you imagine one to two out of every five adults were in a fraternity whose primary benefit was mutual aid and held a mandate to help others?

 The Independent Order of Odd Fellows was the largest of these fraternal organizations and in large part because of the mutual-aid benefits as there was no “safety net” for those who fell on hard times.

 The Odd Fellows were progressive for their time supporting the start of a sister organization for women in 1851 called Rebekahs; this was a time when women were discouraged in general from activities common among men and 70 years before women were allowed the right to vote.